mitsuhiko/jinja2/docs/api.rst

 autoescaping.
 This makes it possible to enable and disable autoescaping on a per-template basis (HTML versus text for instance).

+.. versionchanged:: 3.0
+Jinja now also allows the usage of different escape functions selected by template suffix.

 .. autofunction:: jinja2.select_autoescape

 Here a recommended setup that enables autoescaping for templates ending